 Myopia generally worsens over time, mostly during childhood and into the adolescent years.
 If your child’s prescription regularly increases, this can lead to more serious complications.
 Myopia progression heightens the risk of developing other eye conditions and disorders, such as cataracts, glaucoma, or retinal detachment.
 In more severe cases, permanent vision loss — or even blindness— may occur.

-This is why it is crucial to monitor your child’s condition with a yearly visit to Dr. Smiley, Dr. Menner, and Dr. Cashon.
+This is why it is crucial to monitor your child’s condition with a yearly visit to Dr. Smiley, Dr. Menner, Dr. Cashon, and Dr. Rock.
 Not sure whether your child has myopia?
 Refer to the following list.

 Signs of Myopia in Children